preethar19/1st-year-survey/README.md

 `sat` | What was your SAT combined score?
 `act` | What was your ACT composite score?
 `schooltype` | What type of secondary school did you attend?
-`summerplans` | Were your summer and/or travel plans affected by the pandemic?
 `collegecoun` | Did you hire a private college admissions counselor during the admissions process?
 `numberapps` | How many colleges and universities did you apply to?
 `acceptances` | How many colleges and universities were you accepted to?